k4kpk/k4kpk.github.io/sota-guides/Black Balsam (W4C_CM-005).md

   - L on Black Balsam Rd at BRP mile 420.2 and go 0.7.
 Trailhead is on the right.
 - **Food**
   - Last McDonalds: 7512 Skyland Dr  Sylva, NC (1.4 miles from exit); exit 85 (US-23 Business) on US-64.
-  - Also McDonalds in Franklin and Clayton.
+  - Avoid McDonalds in Franklin and Clayton.
 Slow service Saturday A.M.
   - Before that: Cornelia, on Level Grove Rd (just BEFORE Cornelia)

 #### Drive Guide - Black Balsam Knob from Green Knob